lvgl/lvgl/docs/intro/introduction.rst

 To work with an operating system where tasks can interrupt each other (preemptively), you must ensure that no LVGL function call be called while another LVGL call is in progress.
 There are several ways to do this.
-See the :ref:`os` section to learn more.
+See the :ref:`threading` section to learn more.